mweel1/usa_high_level/grants/personal-profile/government-os-services/fbi/index.md

 ## Regional FBI

 - FBI would monitor all businesses that received business licenses to operate to ensure all licenses and regulations are followed.
 - FBI would manage the camera systems for all public facilities, where [a warrant](/warrant-gov/) would be needed to view footage by various jurisdictions.
+A test of AI would be attached to camera systems to detect people breaking laws, or for suspicious activity.